emrahcom/eparto-virtual-phone/docs/privacy-policy.md

 - Access to the contact list and call requests is necessary to provide the extension's core functionality.

+- Access to text messages is necessary to provide the extension's core functionality.

 ### Third-Party Conferencing System